elliotmangini/blog-agile-01/README.md

 A framework that enables teams to work together and learn from their specific experiences.

 Scrum organizes around producing deliverables efficiently and taking stock based on this loop.
 Projects are divided into smaller units called sprints.
-Daily scrum meetings may occur where the sprint product backlog and user feedback are reviewed.
+Daily scrum meetings may occur (sometimes called standups) where the sprint backlog and user feedback are reviewed.

 What did we do yesterday?
 What will we do today?
 Everyone is sharing their updates so that teams are empowered to be self-organizing and all members understand what is going on with each other member.
 Each member is able to adjust their own strategy based on their counterparts.

-<h3>Scrum Roles</h3>
+<h3>Scrum <em>Roles</em></h3>
 <ul>
     <li>Product Owner</li>
     <li>Scrum Master</li>